gbmhunter/blog/content/programming/operating-systems/linux/programs/minicom.md

 ---
-author: gbmhunter
+author: "gbmhunter"
-date: 2014-07-07 00:36:56+00:00
+date: 2014-07-07
 draft: false
-title: minicom
+title: "minicom"
-type: page
+type: "page"
-url: /programming/operating-systems/linux/programs/minicom
 ---

 ## Overview

-minicom is a Linux program to .
+`minicom` is a Linux program.
 It calls itself a "friendly serial communications program".
 It is also available for the RaspberryPi.

 If you want to connect two terminals together and test the output/input of minicom, check out the [Connecting Two COM Ports Together" section on the socat program page](/programming/operating-systems/linux/programs/socat#connecting-two-com-ports-together).

 ## Installing

-If using a Debian-style Linux (incl. the RaspberryPi), you can install minicom with the following command:
+If using a Debian-style Linux (incl. the RaspberryPi), you can install `minicom` with the following command:

 ```sh
 $ sudo apt-get install minicom